Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Use Partial Copy for:

-The 5-day refresh cadence is what makes Partial usable for active QA — you can re-baseline weekly.
+The 5-day refresh cadence is what makes Partial usable for active QA.
+You can re-baseline weekly without disrupting an in-flight regression cycle, which is exactly the rhythm a two-week sprint needs.

 Full

-- Performance testing — you can't predict prod behavior on a 100K-record sample.
+• Performance testing, because you cannot predict prod behavior on a 100K-record sample.

 The 29-day refresh cadence forces you to plan UAT timing carefully.
-If you blow your refresh window, you wait nearly a month.
+If you blow your refresh window, you wait nearly a month, and most release schedules cannot absorb that kind of delay.
+Many teams keep two Full sandboxes precisely so they can stagger refreshes, with one always available for emergency UAT.

 Sandbox templates (Partial + Full)